 I bought my fist DSLR on Black Friday in 2011.
 I can’t remember why anymore.
-Maybe I just missed being creative since I spent most of my time in an office, wishing for an opportunity to see the walls beyond it.
+Maybe I just missed being creative since I spent most of my time in an office, wishing for an opportunity to see beyond its walls.

 Back then I used to wander around my neighborhood in Newport Beach taking photos, practicing with the settings and learning the ropes.

 So much has changed since then and I can’t believe what a wild ride photography has taken me on.

 Photography has heavily motivated my travel choices, especially over the last few years.
 This addictive art form has pushed me to wake up at sunrise more, go to more remote corners of the earth, and fall in love with the night sky.

 I feel so much gratitude for the opportunities becoming a photographer has afforded me.
 I never realized when I uploaded my first photo- a giant fortune cookie my friend Sunny sent for my birthday – to Instagram that a fun hobby would eventually be such a big part of my life and business.

 I’ve talked about my gear plenty on here before, but when Googling recently I saw that ‘bemytravelmuse camera’ comes up in the top five search terms for my site, so I guess I haven’t adequately answered the question!

 So here it is – everything I use and the methods I employ to capture my photos:

 I upgraded from a Sony a6000 to a Sony A7 S in January when I decided that I wanted to shoot more low-light photos and that creating videos would be a big part of my life going forward.
 I still think that the Sony a6000 is a fantastic travel camera and if you’re not ready to shell out the big bucks for the Sony A7 S, I highly recommend the a6000.